Index Modules are modules created per index and control all aspects related to an index.

 - The number of primary shards that an index should have.
 Defaults to 5.
 This setting can only be set at index creation time.
 It cannot be changed on a closed index.

 [experimental] This functionality is experimental and may be changed or removed completely in a future release.
+Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
 Whether or not shards should be checked for corruption before opening.
 When corruption is detected, it will prevent the shard from being opened.
 Accepts:

 - (default) Don’t check for corruption when opening a shard.